 The National Survey on Drug Use and Health for 2016 revealed that 11.5 million people in the U.S. who are 12 and over have abused hydrocodone in the past year.
 This is down from 12.5 million in 2015, but still an alarming number.
 Clearly, hydrocodone is one of the most commonly used opiates, likely due to its perceived safety and availability.

 Prescription opiates have gotten harder to obtain in recent years.
 Those who seek out opiates may turn to heroin simply because it is available.
 They may also develop a tolerance to weaker opiates like hydrocodone.
-Heroin brings a very intense high, and with it an intense addiction very quickly.
-Users need the heroin detox center in New Hampshire to overcome this opiate addiction.
+Heroin brings a very intense high, and users can become addicted very quickly.
+Users need the heroin detox center at Green Mountain Treatment Center to overcome this opiate addiction.

 Granite Recovery Centers

-If you are struggling with an addiction to these or other most commonly-used opiates, contact us today at 855.712.7784 .
+If you are struggling with an addiction to these or other most commonly-used opiates, contact us today.
 We offer medical and holistic detox and a wide range of treatment levels that can be tailored to your specific needs.
+Granite Recovery Centers provides medical detoxification for people who do not need immediate medical intervention, are not a danger to themselves, and are capable of self-evacuation in the event of an emergency.